-We hereby request to exercise the Equity Transfer Option under the Option Agreement and we/[name of company/individual] designated by us will acquire the []% of the equity interest you hold in the Company (the "Proposed Acquired Equity").
-Upon your receipt of this notice, you shall immediately transfer all the Proposed Acquired Equity to us/[name of designated company/individual] pursuant to the provisions of the Option Agreement.
+We hereby request to exercise the Equity Transfer Option under the Option Agreement and we/[name of company/individual] designated by us will acquire the [ ]% of the equity interest you hold in the Company (the "Proposed Acquired Equity").
+Upon your receipt of this notice, you shall immediately transfer

+all the Proposed Acquired Equity to us/[name of designated company/individuals.] dual] pursuant to the provisions of the Option Agreement.

 Regards,

 Beijing Maiteng Fengshun Science and Technology Co., Ltd.

 (Seal)

 Authorized representative:

 Date:

 15

+Annex 3:

+Form of I Exercise Notice

 To: Beijing Jiajujiu E-Commerce Co., Ltd.

-WHEREAS, we, Yinyu HE, Weijie MA and you entered into an Exclusive Call Option Agreement (the "Option Agreement") on [], [] and reached an agreement that you shall transfer your assets to us or any third party designated by us at our request to the extent permitted by the PRC laws and regulations.
+Call Option Agreement (the " Option Agreement ") on [ ], [ ] and reached an ted by us at our request to the extent permitted by the PRC laws and regulations.

+Therefore, we hereby give this notice to you as follows:

-We hereby require to exercise the Asset Purchase Option under the Option Agreement and we/[name of company/individual] designated by us will acquire the assets owned by you as stated in a separate list (the "Proposed Acquired Assets").
-Upon your receipt of this notice, you shall immediately transfer all the Proposed Acquired Assets to us/[name of designated company/individual] pursuant to the provisions of the Option Agreement.
+agreement and we/[name of company/individual] designated by us will acquire the seets").
+Upon your receipt of this notice, you shall immediately transfer all the ursuant to the provisions of the Option Agreement.

-r toposed Acquired Assets to us/[name of designated company/marviduar] pu isuant to the provisions of the Option Agreement.

 Regards,

 Beijing Maiteng Fengshun Science and Technology Co., Ltd.

 (Seal)

 Authorized representative:

 Date:

 16